julian-klode/lingolang/docs/permissions.md

 \end{align*}
 where  $idx(B_i, A)$ determines the position of a method with the same name as $B_i$ in $A$.

 Finally, we have some special cases: The wildcard and nil.
-The wildcard is not assignable, it's only used when writing permissions to mean "default".
+The wildcard is not assignable, it is only used when writing permissions to mean "default".
 The `nil` permission is assignable to itself, to pointers, and permissions for reference and reference-like types.
 \begin{align*}
         ass(\textbf{\_}, B)  &:\Leftrightarrow \text{ false } \\
         ass(\textbf{nil}, a * B)  &:\Leftrightarrow \text{ true } & ass(\textbf{nil}, a \textbf{ chan } B)  &:\Leftrightarrow \text{ true } \\